spatialthoughts/qgis-tutorials/source/docs/getting_started_with_pyqgis.rst

 QGIS has a powerful programming interface that allows you to extend the core functionality of the software as well as write scripts to automate your tasks.
-QGIS has support for the popular Python scripting language.
+QGIS supports the popular Python scripting language.
 Even if you are a beginner, learning a little bit of Python and QGIS programming interface will allow you to be much more productive in your work.
-This tutorial assumes no prior programming knowledge and is intended to give you an introduction to python scripting in QGIS (PyQGIS).
+This tutorial assumes no prior programming knowledge and is intended to give an introduction to python scripting in QGIS (PyQGIS).